The Pricing Strategy Matrix

-You've labored long and hard, developing and making your product.
+You've labored long and hard to develop and make your product.
 You did the research.
 You raised the funds.
 You worked tirelessly to build a strong, creative team, and now – finally – it's ready to be launched.
 Just one question: how much do you think it's worth?

 Setting a price for a product or service might sound like a relatively small piece of the much larger picture.
 But, in reality, it's one of the most important factors that you will need to consider when bringing your product to market.

-This article will explore some key strategies for getting the price of your product just right.
+This article explores some key strategies for getting the price of your product just right.

 What Are Pricing Strategies?